How Does Life Insurance Work?

 Life insurance policies have many individual footnotes and clauses and, therefore, it can be confusing to wade through the sea of details.
 Fortunately, no matter what policy or coverage amount you choose, life insurance still works in the same basic way.

-An insurance company promises to provide your named beneficiaries or estate with a tax-free payout in the event of your death so long as the policy is still active.
+Our Chicago insurance company offers universal, term, whole life policies that provide your named beneficiaries or estate with a tax-free payout in the event of your death so long as the policy is still active.

 In exchange, you pay a smaller, recurring premium – typically either monthly or annually – which goes towards that final payout.
 The policy remains active either for a full contractual term or for the lifetime of the policyholder so long as payments are made.